Meet the Committee

 Please see below for an introduction on who does what on the Friends of Warden Park Primary (FoWPP) committee.
 Please feel free to contact or approach us if you have any questions we are a friendly bunch and would love to meet you.

 The Chair has overall responsibility for the running of the committee and charity with the Treasurer.
 They are a key contact for school, parents and the Charity Commission, ensuring that like any other charity, we are compliant with regulations.

 Overview: Katherine joined the committee in 2018 and has been Chair since 2019.
-She has two children – Rose in Year 3 and JoJo in Year 1.
-Katherine works part-time for a charity in Brighton as a project coordinator on an employability project, a job she finds really rewarding as it helps vulnerable and underprivileged people get back to work.
+She has two children – Rose in Year 4 and JoJo in Year 2.
+Katherine works full-time for the International institute of Environment and Development as a Project Manager, her dream job... for now!

 Why the FoWPP: Katherine joined the FoWPP to help the school with fundraising as well as it being an opportunity to meet other parents within the school.
 She most enjoys seeing all the preparation and planning for an event come together, working with other parents and feeling like part of the school community.

 About: When she isn’t busy working, looking after little people and chairing the committee.
 Katherine really enjoys running in the dark whilst listening to 80’s music.
 She can also play the recorder with her nose and hates 'baby shark do do dodo dodo'.